At SAS we specialize in EASA regulations and staying at the forefront of what is happening in industry.

 Why Should I choose SAS for the training?

-Sofema Aviation Services is a Regulatory training and consulting company with 45 years commercial aviation experience and 10 years operational experience.
-Since we started we have provided certificates to approx. 15,000 delegates we have grown for 2 primary reasons!
+Sofema Aviation Services is a Regulatory Training and Consulting company with 45 years of commercial aviation experience and 10 years of operational experience.
+Since the start, we have provided certificates to approx 25,000 delegates and we have grown for 2 primary reasons!

-What Makes EASA Airworthiness Certification and Regulation For Competent Authorities – 10 Days Different?
+What Makes SAS EASA Airworthiness Certification and Regulation For Competent Authorities – 10 Days Different?

 – Airworthiness Introduction